gloose/gloose-15466-game-1/README.md

 You collect STARS by flying over them, and you crash UFOS by running into them at high SPEED, disabling them for 15 seconds.

-Your SPEED does not give you any points, but it is a very important part of the game, as when your speed drops to 0 it's GAME OVER!
+Your SPEED does not give you any points, but it is a very important part of the game; as soon as it drops 0, it's GAME OVER!
 There are three ways to change your SPEED:
 * Collecting a STAR: gain a small amount of SPEED
 * Crashing a UFO: LOSE a large amount of SPEED
 * "Bonking": lose HALF your SPEED